-- 1) If the PVO has provided assistance for the procurement or use of aluminum/magnesium phosphide without an approved PERSUAP (i.e., if the PVO has fumigated or purchased fumigation services at their Title II warehouse, but has not received USAID/DCHA/Bureau Environmental Officer (BEO) approval of a PERSUAP which includes the fumigant), the PVO shall note this in the next Environmental Status Report (ESR), and shall, as soon as possible, take corrective action by preparing a PERSUAP for procurement and/or use of the fumigant. - 2) The PERSUAP (attached to an IEE Amendment) for procurement or use of aluminum/magnesium phosphide shall integrate mitigation measures (see #3 below) from those listed below into the IEE/PERSUAP so that the PVO has only one project-level EMMP to guide implementation, monitoring, and reporting on mitigation measures. - 3) For integration into the PERSUAP, the PEA best practices (Annexes T-6 and 8, with supporting Annexes, T-2 and 3) may be modified to fit the country-, project-, and site-specific situation.
+- 1) If the PVO has provided assistance for the procurement or use of aluminum/magnesium phosphide without an approved PERSUAP (i.e., if the PVO has fumigated or purchased fumigation services at their Title II warehouse, but has not received USAID/DCHA/Bureau Environmental Officer (BEO) approval of a PERSUAP which includes the fumigant), the PVO shall note this in the next Environmental Status Report (ESR), and shall, as soon as possible, take corrective action by preparing a PERSUAP for procurement and/or use of the fumigant. - 2) The PERSUAP for procurement or use of aluminum/magnesium phosphide shall integrate mitigation measures (see #3 below) guide implementation, monitoring, and reporting on mitigation measures. - 3) For integration into the PERSUAP, the PEA best practices (Annexes T-6 and 8, with supporting Annexes, T-2 and 3) may be modified to fit the country-, project-, and site-specific situation.
 However, the PEA BPs are standards that have been identified to minimize the potential for significant impacts to human health and the environment.
-The PVO should justify the need for modifications, and should identify any additional measures the PVO will take to monitor to ensure adverse impacts will not result from fumigation with aluminum/magnesium phosphide. - 4) The PVO shall report on implementation of mitigation (successes, issues, failures) in Title II semi-annual progress reports and in the annual ESR. - 5) The PVO shall identify a party responsible for ensuring that PEMMP mitigation is modified and incorporated into the PERSUAP EMMP, for overseeing implementation of mitigation measures and monitoring, and for reporting on the PEMMP/EMMP.
+The PVO should justify the need for modifications, and should identify any additional measures the PVO will take to monitor to ensure adverse impacts will not result from fumigation with aluminum/magnesium phosphide. - 4) The PVO shall report on implementation of mitigation (successes, issues, failures) in Title II semi-annual progress reports and in the annual ESR.